Introduction to Bacon & the Art of Living

 Three brothers came to South Africa from this small border town.
 Adolph (Adolf), the oldest, born in 1674, Andres Cornelsen, born in 1676 and Johannes, born around 1706.
-Their father, Albert Cornelsen, was an ordinary peasant who lived in Tønder.
+Their father, Albert Cornelsen, was a peasant from the Danish/German border town, Tønder.

-When he heard that the VOC (The Verenigde Oos-Indiese Kompanjie or the Dutch United East Indian Company) was allocating farms to young, experienced farmers at the Cape of Good Hope, he left home for Amsterdam.
-Here he was employed on the VOC ship, “Huis te Bijweg,” bound for the Cape of Good Hope.
+In Amsterdam, he joined the VOC probably solely motivated by economic hardship.
+He was employed on the VOC ship, “Huis te Bijweg,” bound for the Cape of Good Hope.
 He was listed as “Andres Cornelsen from Tonder” and at the Cape, he adopted the surname “Van Tonder.”
 (3)

 He sailed from Amsterdam on 9 May 1699 and arrived at the Cape of Good Hope on 21 Oct 1699.
 Shortly after his arrival he was given freedom from his employment to the company and allowed to choose between the life of a farmer or doing an apprenticeship.
-He wisely chose the latter on account of the many restrictions placed on farmers not to produce crops already cultivated by the company.
-He decided to become a miller instead.(3)
+He wisely chose the latter.
+Being a free farmer was an extremely hard life.

 His brothers soon followed and together they became the clan heads to the Van Tonder’s of South Africa.
 So it happened that my voyage to Denmark became a journey back to the land of my forefathers.